 Mind Pilot is a new project by Loop.pH commissioned by Ameena M. McConnell, Curator at Large of the Design Museum London.
-It was conceived by founder and art director Rachel Wingfield, who has spent the past decade exploring the future of health and wellbeing in the city with immersive experiences.
+It was conceived by co-founder and art director Rachel Wingfield and artist Mathias Gmachl, who have spent the past decade exploring the future of health and wellbeing in the city with immersive experiences.

 A mind powered airship took to the air in the Design Museum’s atrium for 8 days during the London Design Festival 2018.
 Visitors to the museum were given the opportunity to pilot the huge airship using just the power and focus of their minds whilst being guided through a VR meditation program.